Shivanshi381/Shivanshi381/README.md

 # Hello, I'm Shivanshi Tiwari 👋

 Welcome to my GitHub profile!
-I'm a 4th year student doing my BTech in computer Science from Symbiosis Institute of Technology,Pune based .
+I'm a 4th year student doing my BTech in computer Science from Symbiosis Institute of Technology,Pune.
 Here, you'll find some of my projects and contributions.

 ## About Me
 - 📫 How to reach me: shiviworkit@gmail.com | https://www.linkedin.com/in/shivanshi-tiwari-2a5757210/